 - A. Building Automation System (BAS) system shall utilize DDC to control valve and damper actuators for all mechanical equipment as specified in the sequence of operation and in the drawings for all systems. - B. The control system shall be fully integrated and installed as a complete package of controls and instruments in a manner that provides maximum benefit to the end user. - C. The system shall include all computer software and hardware, control unit hardware and software, operator input/output devices, sensors, control devices, and miscellaneous devices required for complete operation and future modifications.
-Documentation for all software and hardware devices shall be provided. - D. Provide engineering, installation, calibration, commissioning, acceptance testing assistance, software programming, and checkout for complete and fully operational DDC. - E. Existing Johnson Control devices may be re-used if tested confirmed operational and compatible with the new system.
+Documentation for all software and hardware devices shall be provided. - D. Provide engineering, installation, calibration, commissioning, acceptance testing assistance, software programming, and checkout for complete and fully operational DDC. - E. Where existing devices are shown to remain those may be retained if manufactured by Johnson Controls or a manufacture normally used by JCI installation firm.
+The devices must be tested for operation and compatible with the new system.